Antirion SGR – SFDR Disclosure

 - SDG 8 – Decent work and economic growth

-Antirion’s integrated approach maps all the stages of its operations, from the creation of new products and the consequent investment process, to analysis and due diligence, to redevelopment, occupancy, maintenance and management and, finally, to divestment.
+Antirion’s integrated approach maps out all stages of its operations: from the creation of new products and the consequent investment process to analysis and due diligence, redevelopment, occupancy, maintenance and management, up to the stage of the divestment phase in accordance with its Responsible Investment Policy.

 The ESG guidelines are laid out in the SGR’s procedures, codes and operating practices, focusing on five key aspects: